 Mile 1

 I began by hiking Maple Pass counter-clockwise.
-Hiking counter-clockwise distributed the elevation gain over a longer amount of trail.
+Hiking counter-clockwise distributes the elevation gain over a longer amount of trail.
+Going counter-clockwise has a steeper descent on the way back to the trailhead, so if you would prefer a more gradual descent, you might want to go clockwise.

-You begin the first mile gaining elevation immediately through a forested area.
-There aren’t a ton of fall colors to be seen until about 0.8 miles in where the forest opens up in a meadow and views of surrounding peaks can be seen.
-This was also a good stopping point for taking off my coat which I no longer needed.
+You begin the first mile by immediately gaining elevation through a forested area.
+There weren’t a ton of fall colors to be seen until about 0.8 miles in, where the forest opens up in a meadow, and views of the surrounding mountain peaks can be seen.
+This was also a good stopping point for taking off my coat, which I no longer needed.

 Mile 2

-Just after you get to Bridge Creek is the branch off-trail for Lake Ann.
-To stay on the Maple Pass Trail, keep to the right.
-A couple of hikers hiked down to Lake Ann since it is only about 0.5 miles down to the lake.
+Just after you get to Bridge Creek, the trail branches off for Lake Ann.
+To stay on the main trail keep to the right.
+A couple of hikers hiked down to Lake Ann because it is only about 0.5 miles away.
+If you have the time, I would recommend heading down there.

-Continuing past the Lake Ann trail split, elevation gain begins to increase in grade.
-There are a couple of switchbacks at 1.6 miles in where you begin to see uninhibited views of Lake Ann from above.
+Continuing past the Lake Ann trail split, the elevation gain begins to increase in grade.
+There are a couple of switchbacks at 1.6 miles in, where you begin to see uninhibited views of Lake Ann from above.

 I will say that with how early I started the trail, the view of Lake Ann Basin was pretty dark since the sun hadn’t risen over the side of the mountain yet.
 At about two miles in, another trail branches off from the Maple Pass Trail, Wing Lake Trail.
 There were a couple of backpackers headed over that way!